Richard Spurr 1am - 4am

 Her Majesty has sworn in her fair share of political leaders over the years - but just how many Prime Ministers have been in power throughout her reign?

 Boris Johnson visited the Queen at Buckingham Palace on 24 July, 2019 - with the monarch inviting him to form a new government, after he secured victory over Tory leadership rival, Jeremy Hunt, with a staggering 92,153 votes.

 While his trip up The Mall was disrupted by climate change protestors, who attempted to block the path of the PM's motorcade, Boris managed to meet with the monarch and cement his role as the UK's new Prime Minister.

-In 2015, Queen Elizabeth II, now 93, became the longest-reigning British monarch - and the first to celebrate her Sapphire Jubilee.
+In 2015, Queen Elizabeth II, now 96, became the longest-reigning British monarch - and the first to celebrate her Platinum Jubilee.

-In total 14 Prime Ministers have allegiance to the Queen, since she ascended the throne aged 25 on 6 February, 1952 - including Boris Johnson.
+In total 15 Prime Ministers have allegiance to the Queen, since she ascended the throne aged 25 on 6 February, 1952 - including Boris Johnson and now Liz Truss.

 Although Winston Churchill had previously served as Prime Minister, it was during Queen Elizabeth's father, King George VI's reign.

 The much-loved politician remains an icon of patriotism and strength, as he navigated the country through the war and reinforced a "stiff upper lip" attitude among the people.

 In 1953, Churchill won the Nobel Prize for Literature, became a Knight of the Garter and was accorded a rare state funeral after his death in January 1965.